 Ukraine was picked up by Indian medicine students for the relatively low costs of studies in the country.
 The degrees granted by Ukraine are also recognized by the European Council of Medicine and the General Medical Council of the United Kingdom.

 More than 15,000 Indian students were stuck in Ukraine as of February 24.
 Some of them have reportedly been blocked at western borders.
-India sent four ministers in neighboring countries to oversee evacuation operations.
+India sent four ministers to neighboring countries to oversee evacuation operations.

 India abstained twice from the United Nations Security Council resolution to “deplore in the strongest terms” Russia’s “aggression” against Ukraine.

-But on Tuesday, the minister of Foreign Affairs of India Arindam Bagchi confirmed an Indian student died in bombing in Kharkiv in the morning.
+But on Tuesday, the minister of Foreign Affairs of India Arindam Bagchi confirmed an Indian student died in a bombing in Kharkiv in the morning.

 Poland rejects claims of discrimination against war refugees

-While the Indian embassy in Ukraine advised all Indians to leave the Kyiv, it noted on Monday that “Ukrainians both civilians and authorities have been remarkably supportive in facilitating evacuation efforts of Indian citizens”.
+While the Indian embassy in Ukraine advised all Indians to leave Kyiv, it noted on Monday that “Ukrainians both civilians and authorities have been remarkably supportive in facilitating evacuation efforts of Indian citizens”.

 The Interior Ministry of Poland said the majority of people fleeing the conflict are Ukrainians but citizens from the United States, Nigeria, India, Georgia and other countries try to seek refuge in Poland.

-However Poland categorically rejects any discriminatory claims.
+However, Poland categorically rejects any discriminatory claims.